 - New Lens Mentoring - A mentorship program designed to address the mental, physical and social developmental needs of black males who attend the Saint Paul Public Schools.

-The Foundation works effectively by focusing on its four founding commitments:
+The Foundation works effectively by focusing on four values:

 Learn more about our impact and why this work matters.

 The Foundation consists of a board of directors, which oversees our staff, and a group of national service members that focus on capacity building.
 Partnerships are at the center of our work.
 Together with our partners, we are able to make a collective impact on student success in Saint Paul.